 Bookkeeping Example #3

 Hannah purchased raw materials for her business for $5,000.
-She paid $2,000 in cash and the remaining $3,000 shall be paid after the credit periodCredit PeriodCredit period refers to the duration of time that a seller gives the buyer to pay off the amount of the product that he or she purchased from the seller.
+She paid $2,000 in cash, and the remaining $3,000 shall be paid after the credit periodCredit PeriodCredit period refers to the duration of time that a seller gives the buyer to pay off the amount of the product that he or she purchased from the seller.
 It consists of three components - credit analysis, credit/sales terms and collection policy. of 30 days.

-Post 30 days Hannah paid the balance $3,000 to the vendor
+Post 30 days, Hannah paid the balance $3,000 to the vendor.

 Bookkeeping Example #4

 X Corp provides consultancy services.
-They have the credit policy of 50% of the payment shall be paid on receipt of service and the remaining 50% shall be paid post-credit period of 15 days.
+They have the credit policy of 50% of the payment shall be paid on receipt of service, and the remaining 50% shall be paid post-credit period of 15 days.
 They have charged a customer $1,500 for the services rendered.

-Post 15 days X Corp receives the remaining 50% payment from the customer.
+Post 15 days, X Corp receives the remaining 50% payment from the customer.

-In this Case X corp. renders service and gets paid 50% and gives a credit period of 15 days for the remaining 50% to its clients.
+In this case, X corp. renders service and gets paid 50% and gives a credit period of 15 days for the remaining 50% to its clients.
 The double-entry system captures both the cash receipt for the services rendered and payments to be received from the client after credit days.
 This system helps to keep track of the trade receivablesTrade ReceivablesTrade receivable is the amount owed to the business or company by its customers.
 It is also known as account receivables and is represented as current liabilities in balance sheet. and helps to follow up with the appropriate clients.

 It helps in financial planningFinancial PlanningFinancial planning is a structured approach to understanding your current and future financial goals and then taking the necessary measures to accomplish them.
-Because this does not begin and end in a specific time frame, it is referred to as an ongoing process. for the business, Investors will get a clear picture as to how their funds are being utilized.
+Because this does not begin and end in a specific time frame, it is referred to as an ongoing process. for the business.
+Investors will get a clear picture of how their funds are being utilized.
 Overall, bookkeeping plays a vital role in the progress and performance of the business.